sevenc-nanashi/voicevox_e2k/train/README.md

 ```

 > [!Note]
-> The model is not included in the Git registry, I uploaded exported models to the releases, but didn't upload the `pth` format.
+> The pretrained weights are not included in the Git registry, you can find them in the releases.

-> [!Note]
-> The benchmarking/training script is not included in the PyPI package, you'll need to clone this repository to train the model.

 ## License

-The code is released under WTFPL.
+The code is released under WTFPL, you can do WTF you want with it.

 The dictionary should follow the [Wikimedia's license](https://dumps.wikimedia.org/legal.html) and the [JMdict / EDICT's Copyright](https://www.edrdg.org/) license.